With so many brands, models, and styles of running shoes to choose from, it’s easy to feel overwhelmed when it’s time to buy a new pair.

 If you are worried you’ll be spending more at a running store vs online, keep in mind that running shoe companies are very sensitive about the price their shoes sell for.
 So they take extra steps to make sure vendors don’t undercut their set price online.
 Unless you are buying an old version of a running shoe, the price at a store vs. online are almost always the same.

 If you don’t have a running store near you, try to buy from an online seller with a good return policy.
-Amazon, Zappos, Road Runner Sports, and Runners Warehouse have excellent return policies.
+Amazon, Zappos, Road Runner Sports, and Fleet Feet have excellent return policies.
 This way you aren’t locked into a particular pair of shoes until you’ve had a chance to try them on.

 How to Buy Running Shoes for Experienced Runners